-15. Transmission Temperature Warning Light
+15. Transmission Temperature Indicator

-During sustained high speed driving on hot days, the automatic transaxle oil may become too hot.
-If this happens, the transmission overheat indicator light will come on and the vehicle will slow slightly until the automatic transaxle cools down enough to allow a return to the requested speed.
+During sustained high speed driving on hot days, the automatic transmission oil may become too hot.
+If this happens, the transmission overheat indicator light will come on and the vehicle will slow slightly until the automatic transmission cools down enough to allow a return to the requested speed.
 If the high speed is maintained, the overheating will reoccur as before in a cyclic fashion.

-16. Security Alarm System Indicator Light - If Equipped
+16. Vehicle Security Light - If Equipped

-This light will flash rapidly for several seconds when the alarm system is arming.
-The light will begin to flash slowly indicating that the system is armed.
+This light will flash at a fast rate for approximately 16 seconds, when the vehicle security alarm is arming, and then will flash slowly until the vehicle is disarmed.